SchapiroLabor/NEP_MistyR/README.md

 ## Data

 ### In silico tissue (IST) data
 Simulated .csv data with x, y, and ct annotation columns were used.
-The asymmetric and symmetric in silico tissue (IST) datasets were generated as described here: https://github.com/SchapiroLabor/NEP_IST_generation.
+The asymmetric and symmetric in silico tissue (IST) datasets can be accessed here https://github.com/SchapiroLabor/NEP_comparison/simulated_data and can be reproduced here: https://github.com/SchapiroLabor/NEP_IST_generation.

 ### Myocardial infarction (MI) data